arathibiju/Handwritten-Digit-Recognition/README.md

 ## Running the project

- Clone the Github repo to your computer.
+ 1. Clone the Github repo to your computer.

- Using VSCode to open the folder
+ 2. Using VSCode to open the folder

- Run main.py or Controller.py
+ 3. Run main.py or Controller.py

- The main window titled `Handwritten Digit Recogniser` will start up.
-The first thing to do when using the software is to navigate to the train window, which can be accessed via the train option in the file menu.
+ 4. Navigate to the train window, via the file menu.

+ 5. Download the MNIST dataset.

- The train menu allows you to download the MNIST dataset used by the model.
-Afer the download complete confirmation text has been displayed, select the type of DNN you wish to use for digit recognition, train it (please allow a few minutes for training depending on your system), then load the trained model.
+ 6. Select the type of DNN you wish to use for digit recognition then train (please allow a few minutes for training depending on your system).

+ 7. Load the trained model.

- After loading the model, exit this window and return to the main window.
-Use the mouse or a stylus to draw any digit of your choice on the canvas then select recognize to begin analysis.
-The graph on the right side of the window as well as the text underneath will update to show which digit the model has identified.
+ 8. Return to the main window.
+Use the mouse or a stylus to draw any digit on the canvas.
+Select clear if you wish to redraw.

+ 9. Click recognize to begin analysis.
+The graph and the underlying text will update to classify the digit.

- To change models between CNN and linear simply open the train window and repeat the above steps with a different model.
+ 10. To change models at any time, open the train window and repeat steps 6 & 7.

- To view the training and testing images used by the DNN navigate to the View Model Images option in the View menu.
-This will open a new window showing the training and testing images used by the dataset.
+ 11. To view the training and testing images used by the model navigate to the View Model Images window, which displays the training and testing images.

  ...